-As of December 31, 2017, we had 39 leased commercial locations in 27 countries across North America, Europe, Asia/Pacific, South America and Africa.
+As of December 31, 2018, we had 39 leased commercial locations in 28 countries across North America, Europe, Asia/Pacific, South America and Africa.
 We also own lab and office space in Leuven, Belgium.
 Most of these facilities consist solely of office space; however, we have five laboratories located across four facilities and a logistics warehouse.
-Our principal executive offices are located on a corporate campus in Cincinnati, Ohio consisting of three buildings totaling approximately 332,000 square feet.
-The leases for the buildings in our Cincinnati site expire in 2022, 2026 and 2027, respectively.
+Our principal executive offices are located on a corporate campus in Cincinnati, Ohio consisting of four buildings totaling approximately 350,000 square feet.
+The leases for three buildings in our Cincinnati site expire in 2022, 2027 and 2027, respectively.
+We own the other building.
+Additionally, we entered into a lease for an additional corporate office, which is currently under construction, on the corporate campus in Cincinnati, Ohio.
+This lease consists of approximately 249,000 square feet and expires in 2040.
 None of our leases are individually material to our business model and all have either options to renew or are located in major markets with what we believe are adequate opportunities to continue business operations on terms satisfactory to us.